halfaro1-teststudent/docs/content/account-and-profile/setting-up-and-managing-your-github-user-account/managing-user-account-settings/managing-access-to-your-user-accounts-project-boards.md

   - Accounts
 shortTitle: Manage access project boards
 ---
 A collaborator is a person who has permissions to a project board you own.
-A collaborator's permissions will default to read access.
+A collaboratoasdfsr's permissions will default to read access.
 For more information, see "[Permission levels for user-owned project boards](/articles/permission-levels-for-user-owned-project-boards)."

 ## Inviting collaborators to a user-owned project board